 Many folks staycation to save money.
 Gas prices are high.
 Hotel costs are crazy.
 Money is tight and extravagant vacations are impossible for most.
 So while summer staycationing was a wonderful gift my mom gave to my son (and ultimately to me), it can also be a great way to build your own family memories when taking a vacation away from home just isn’t possible.

-Here are 20 more staycation ideas for the city of Louisville!
+Here are 20 more must-see places for the city of Louisville!

 - Kentucky Derby Museum and Churchill Downs